AdaptivMCP/AdaptivMCP/docs/CONTROLLER_PROMPT_V1.md

 ## Usage notes

 - Controllers can embed the prompt above directly into their system instructions for any assistant wired to this MCP server.
-- Assistants should treat `docs/start_session.md` and this document as the source of truth for how to start, validate tool arguments, handle long workflows, and interact with the user.
+- Assistants should treat `controller_contract` as the single contract between controllers and this server, and use `docs/start_session.md` and this document as the operational protocol and examples that *explain how to honor that contract* in practice.
 - Keep the branch-diff-test-PR flow visible in your controller prompt so assistants default to creating feature branches, applying diffs, running tests, and opening PRs instead of offloading edits to humans.
+- Reinforce JSON discipline by pairing `list_all_actions`/`describe_tool` with `validate_tool_args` before write tools, and remind assistants not to invent parameters or rely on users to execute commands for them.
 - Reinforce JSON discipline by pairing `list_all_actions`/`describe_tool` with `validate_tool_args` before write tools, and remind assistants not to invent parameters or rely on users to execute commands for them.